 We are looking forward to seeing all of our students for face to face teaching as soon as possible.
-In the meantime, we have adapted our delivery for Semester 1 to provide you with extensive online resources in addition to any on-campus activities.
+In the meantime, we have adapted our delivery to provide you with extensive online resources in addition to any on-campus activities.

-Subject to Government advice and in line with our commitment to the safety of our staff and students, from September we are planning the following:
+Subject to Government advice and in line with our commitment to the safety of our staff and students, we are offering the following:

 - On-campus time for regular small group seminars, especially to prepare for assessments

-- Online and remote alternatives to lectures during the first semester, for example recorded lectures and interactive online activities
+- Online and remote alternatives to lectures, for example recorded lectures and interactive online activities

-- Regular live online seminars during the first semester with your lecturer and a group of other students to discuss the topics covered in the lectures
+- Regular live online seminars with your lecturer and a group of other students to discuss the topics covered in the lectures

 - Weekly readings and other material on our virtual learning environment, Moodle